 The program in religious studies at ETSU is an interdisciplinary program hosted by the Philosophy Department.
-The program also includes faculty and courses from a broad range of departments in fields which contribute to the academic study of religions, including the departments of History, English, Sociology & Anthropology, and Appalachian Studies.
+The program also includes faculty and courses from a broad range of departments in fields which contribute to the academic study of religions, including the departments of History, English, Sociology & Anthropology, Art and Design, and Appalachian Studies.
 The program sponsors an interdisciplinary minor in religious studies, structured to reflect broadly recognized best practices in the field appropriate in a public university.

 Interdisciplinary MINOR at ETSU

 The Religious Studies Minor is a 21-credit hour interdisciplinary program of study hosted by the Philosophy Department, and including faculty and courses from the departments of History, Sociology and Anthropology, English, Appalachian Studies, and other fields.
 The program is designed for students interested in the historical, social, scientific, and philosophical study of religions and religious thought throughout the world.
 It may be elected as preparation for professional graduate education in theology or ministry.
 Students specifically interested in critical and philosophical issues in the study of religions may also concentrate in religious studies within the philosophy major.
 (See Philosophy Major [PHIL] Philosophy and Religious Studies Concentration [RELI]).

 The Study of Religion in the Liberal Arts